adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

 CSS preprocessors have many advantages providing helpful methods for writing and reusing styles.
-However, CSS processors have several *disadvantages*, which I discuss in this article which I advise you should at least be conscious of before deciding to use one.
-As a bonus I also suggest some techniques in which to survive without a CSS preprocessor.
+However, CSS processors have several *disadvantages*, which I discuss in this article.
+It would be wise to at least be conscious of these issues before making the decision to use one on your project.

 ## Issues